Using CSV Files

 If you need to edit the settings for a large number of products, then you might want to do a bulk update.
 For this, export the products that need to be updated as a

 .csv file, then edit the columns shown in the table:

 |Variant Requires Shipping||Set to TRUE if the variant is a tangible item.
 Otherwise, set to FALSE or leave blank.|

 |Variant Taxable||Set to TRUE if the variant is taxable.
 Otherwise, set to FALSE or leave blank.|

 Enter a non-zero value if Variant Requires Shipping is set to TRUE.

 Leave blank or set to zero if Variant Requires Shipping is set to FALSE or is blank.

 When you've finished editing your

 .csv file, import it to your store.
-Be sure to check the option Overwrite existing products that have the same handle.
+Be sure to check the option Replace any current products that have the same handle.